torvalds/linux/Documentation/sound/alsa-configuration.rst

 and "Debug" options.
 To check for memory leaks, turn on "Debug memory" too.
 "Debug detection" will add checks for the detection of cards.

-Please note that all the ALSA ISA drivers support the Linux isapnp API (if the card supports ISA PnP).
+Please analte that all the ALSA ISA drivers support the Linux isapnp API (if the card supports ISA PnP).
 You don't need to configure the cards using isapnptools.